sSharonV/SOS-Offline-LiveCD/Online Setup/README.md

 ...
 ...
 ```
- - Notice that we cant really update docker with images because `chroot` stage isn't running `systemctl`
+ - Notice that we can't update docker with images because `chroot` stage isn't running `systemctl`
-	>You can use this stage to perform live installations with the CLI instead of using the scripts in the `config/` directory as i showed in my example
+	>You can use this stage to perform live installations with the CLI instead of using the scripts in the `config/` directory as I showed in my example

- - After you done performing your additional test in the `chroot` stage type `exit` to continue the build process
+ - After you are done performing your additional test in the `chroot` stage type `exit` to continue the build process

 #### Boot the ISO (Build - V1)